WELCOME TO THE BLOG

 Consider the time of year and which types of locations are available.
 Here in Washington, depending on the winter we’ve had, the snowpack can hang about at higher elevations into June or even July.
 Some roads and trails are also closed seasonally.

 The other way to go about this is to pick your location or activities first and then pick a date afterward.
 If you really want to see the Milky Way, April-September is your best bet.
 If you’re into snowshoeing, maybe don’t elope in August.
 Looking for wildflowers in the North Cascades?
 They appear at different times of the year based on elevation.
+Is your heart set on Arizona?
+July isn’t going to be kind to you.

 Choosing your wedding date and location often go hand in hand–it’s up to you to decide which factors have the highest priority and go from there.